Springfield COVID vaccination clinic is a success

 SPRINGFIELD, Mass.
-(WWLP) – More people in Springfield are recognizing the need for protection against COVID-19.
+(WWLP) – As COVID cases tick up in New England, more people in Springfield are recognizing the need for protection against COVID-19.

 An upsurge in vaccinations was apparent Saturday during the Caring Health Center’s traveling clinic in front of the Food Zone International Supermarket on Belmont Avenue.